datrhi/datrhi/README.md

 - 👯 I’m looking to collaborate on [Cốc Cốc](https://coccoc.com/)

-- 👨‍💻 All of my projects are available at [https://datrhi.github.io/my-portfolio/](https://datrhi.github.io/my-portfolio/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://datrhi.github.io/my-portfolio/)

 - 💬 Ask me about **ReactJs, React Native**